Retreat of the government of the Republic of China to Taiwan: Relocation of forces and people

 Chiang also sent the 26 naval vessels of the Nationalist army to Taiwan.
-The final Communist assault against Nationalist forces began on 20 April 1949 and continued until the end of summer.
-By August, the People's Liberation Army dominated almost all of mainland China; the Nationalists held only Taiwan and the Pescadores Islands, some parts of Kwangtung, Fukien, Chekiang and a few regions in China's far west.
+The final Communist assault against Nationalist forces began on April 20, 1949, and continued until the end of summer.
+By August, the People's Liberation Army dominated almost all of mainland China; the Nationalists held only Taiwan and the Pescadores Islands, some parts of Guangdong, Fukien, Zhejiang and a few regions in China's far west.